 - Student Affairs Office: making the most of a year of study at a US law school

-- Career Planning & Professionalism Office: job search strategies, skills and documents
+- Office of Career Strategy: job search strategies, skills and documents

 - Registrar’s Office: course selection and registration procedures